 The main point of this book is to show that appropriate computer software can make this subject accessible to those who do not have the patience to master the big abstract theorems that usually define the field of abstract algebraic geometry.
 That doesn't mean we can ignore those theorems but does mean that we can concentrate on the application of these theorems rather than their development.
 To some extent this book was motivated by Shreeram Abhyankar's text Algebraic Geometry for Scientists and Engineers which, in my mind, missed the target audience by failing to illustrate the abstract ideas developed.
 I hope this book proves more interesting and readable to this audience.

-The bulk of the book should be accessible to individuals who have enough familiarity with calculus to know what a partial derivative is.
+The bulk of the book should be accessible to individuals who have had a standard pre-calculus course and have a working knowledge of the Wolfram Language.
 Numerical linear algebra is extensively used in the book but is hidden in the algorithms.
 An appendix is provided for those with a basic knowledge of linear algebra who want to learn more about this aspect.

-The first two Chapters will discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
+I first discuss naive space curves in 3-space, that is, curves defined by a system of two equations in 3 variables.
 Not only is this case familiar to what we learned in multivariable calculus but many methods in the plane curve case such as critical points and path tracing are still available.

-The next few chapters develop the methods from numerical linear algebra that will be needed, Macaulay and Sylvester matrices and duality.
-The basic definitions and techniques for the general case will be established.
+Then I develop the methods from numerical linear algebra that will be needed: Macaulay and Sylvester matrices and duality.
+The basic definitions and techniques for the general case will then be established.

-The last few chapters will cover, as examples, various situations I have recently presented in papers and talks.
+The last part covers, as examples, various situations I have recently presented in papers and talks.
 These are listed at the end of the left sidebar of this webpage.